IABTechLab/uid2docs/docs/sdks/sdk-ref-javascript.md

 ### isIdentityAvailable(): boolean <New3100 />

-Determines whether an identity is available: for example, if there is an unexpired identity in local storage or a cookie, or an existing active request.
+Determines whether an identity is available: for example, if there is an unexpired identity in local storage or in a cookie, or if an identity has already been requested.

 If false, a UID2 [POST&nbsp;/token/generate](../endpoints/post-token-generate.md) call is required.